Department of Health EXECUTIVE leadership

-Dr. Levine is currently the acting secretary of health and physician general for the Commonwealth of Pennsylvania and professor of Pediatrics and Psychiatry at the Penn State College of Medicine.
+Dr. Levine is currently the Secretary of Health for the Commonwealth of Pennsylvania and professor of Pediatrics and Psychiatry at the Penn State College of Medicine.

 Her previous posts included: vice chair for clinical affairs for the Department of Pediatrics and chief of the Division of Adolescent Medicine and Eating Disorders at the Penn State Hershey Children’s Hospital-Milton S. Hershey Medical Center.

 Dr. Levine graduated from Harvard College and the Tulane University School of Medicine.
 She completed her training in pediatrics at the Mt.
 Sinai Medical Center in New York City and then did a fellowship in Adolescent Medicine at Mt.
 Sinai.
 She then practiced pediatrics and adolescent medicine in New York City and was on the faculty of the Mt.
 Sinai School of Medicine.
 She came to Central Pennsylvania in 1993 as the director of Ambulatory Pediatrics and Adolescent Medicine at the Polyclinic Medical Center.
 She joined the staff at the Penn State Hershey Medical Center in 1996 as the director of Pediatric Ambulatory Services and Adolescent Medicine.